Workiva/over_react_test/.github/CONTRIBUTING.md

 ### Feature requests

 Feature requests are welcome.
 But take a moment to find out whether your idea fits with the scope and aims of the project.
-It's up to *you* to make a strong case to convince the `ui_test_utils` team of the merits of this feature.
+It's up to *you* to make a strong case to convince the OverReact Test team of the merits of this feature.
 Please provide as much detail and context as possible.

 &nbsp;